mickael9/fac/README.rst

     $ fac update
     Checking: Foreman
+    Found update: Foreman 0.2.5
     Foreman is held.
-Use --force to update it anyway.
+Use -H to update it anyway.
     No updates were found

     $ fac unhold Foreman